-This is a free public seminar introducing the concepts of Lean Commercialisation, which are based on Lean Startup and Customer Development.
-It targets innovation and R&D managers and their staff in organisations as well as startup founders, entrepreneurs and investors.
+This is a free public seminar introducing the concepts of Lean Innovation and Commercialisation, which are based on Lean Startup and Customer Development.
+It targets executives, innovation and R&D managers and their staff, as well as startup founders, entrepreneurs and investors.

 Bringing innovation to commercial success in startups or more mature organisations is extremely difficult and frequently fails.
 This is generally not because the innovation couldn’t be built into a product, service, or method but more usually because nobody cared enough to buy it, or it wasn’t financially viable.

 The Lean Startup approach with Customer Development is based on the experience and work of Eric Ries, Steve Blank, Alexander Osterwalder and others.
 It has radically changed the process of commercialisation of innovation in startups and organisations of all sizes, sectors and maturity levels.

 This presentation will investigate some of the key principles behind Lean Startup (Eric Ries) and Customer Development (Steve Blank).
 It will explain and demonstrate how different Lean Startup with Customer Development is to the traditional way we have built startups and commercialised innovation.